GifflarJS-Framework/core/README.md

 `Note`: If you didn't write the contracts with `gifflar write`, the `gifflar compile` will automatically create the `.json` files for you.

 `Node`: If you have already compiled once, and these three compilation files still exists in 'arctifacts' folder, the command will not subscribe them.
 It will maintain the same content.
-This is just to secure you to not lose the old content if wasn't your intention.
+This is just to secure you to not lose the old content and address management if wasn't your intention.

 ---